kibalabs/everypage/src/packages/main-new/README.md

 The next steps are:

+[] get head content working

-0. check if styled components are working
+[] get styled components working

-1. reader page and then rehydrate on the frontend
+[] reader page and then rehydrate on the frontend

-2. how to manage the routing e.g.
+[] how to manage the routing e.g.
 ```
   <Router>
     <Route path='/' page={Home} />